The Art Of Naming Your Business

 The last method for creating a winning business name is to hire a business to name it for you.
 There are companies whose business is to come up with business names.
 They usually do a great job of coming up with a memorable name, and get paid handsomely for their efforts – $50,000 is not uncommon.
 For the right business, it may be a smart marketing move, but most home-based businesses are best served by coming up with a name themselves.

 The bottom line: Find a few names, get some feedback, and pick one that will catch people’s attention.
-The best LLC company can help you get started and hit the ground running with your new venture.
+The best LLC services can help you get started and hit the ground running with your new venture.

 Steve Strauss is a senior small business columnist at USA TODAY and author of 15 books, including The Small Business Bible.